Director of Rural Development

-Recently, Mr. Buff contributed to the evaluation of the Appalachian Regional Commission to commemorate their 50th anniversary, titled Appalachia Then and Now: Examining Changes to the Appalachian Region since 1965.
+Mr. Buff contributed to the evaluation of ARC to commemorate their 50th anniversary, titled Appalachia Then and Now: Examining Changes to the Appalachian Region since 1965.
 This work involved conducting focus groups with local organizations to identify qualitative impacts of ARC investments.
 He has conducted site visits and written case studies on ARC programs in Ohio, Alabama, and Maryland.
 In addition, he has performed a literature review on resources for entrepreneurs and innovators for the Appalachian Regional Commission.

 Prior to joining the CREC team, Mr. Buff worked as an intern for a Member of Parliament in London, England, researched best practices in nonprofit capacity building for Dare Mighty Things, and wrote legislative advocacy materials on issues including asset limits, manufactured housing, and tax incentives for the Corporation for Enterprise Development.

 Mr. Buff received a Master of Public Administration degree from the George Washington University and a Bachelor of Arts degree in Political Science from Michigan State University.